Surgery on discrete groups: Fake double covers

 \section{Fake double covers}

-In this section we construct ``fake'' double covers for complexes of rank \sq\ using a simple surgery in the following way: \begin{enumerate} \item assume that $X'\surj X$ is a double cover of a complex $X$ of rank \sq\ with 1 vertex, whose separating collar $C$ is (say, connected) of type $S$ \item choose a collar $D$ of type $T$ whose boundary is isomorphic to $\del C$:
+In this section we construct ``fake'' double covers for Moebius--Kantor complexes\ using a simple surgery in the following way: \begin{enumerate} \item assume that $X'\surj X$ is a double cover of a complex $X$ of rank \sq\ with 1 vertex, whose separating collar $C$ is (say, connected) of type $S$ \item choose a collar $D$ of type $T$ whose boundary is isomorphic to $\del C$:

 \item substitute $D$ to $C$ in $X'$. \end{enumerate}

 This leads to a new complex $X''$, which is ``of fake rank \sq''.
 Here is an explicit construction.

 The classification in \cite[\ts 4]{rd} provides several complexes $X$ of rank \sq\ with one vertex such that $H_1(X,\ZI/2\ZI)\neq 0$.
 One of the simplest examples is the complex (denoted $V_2^3$ in \cite[\ts 4]{rd}) defined by